AndreaRibuoli/RIBY/README.md

 ENDPGM
 ```

-There are still elements to be fixed but let us check whta gets dumped omitting the &PATH parameter:
+There are still elements to be fixed but let us check what gets dumped omitting the &PATH parameter:

 ```
 CALL PGM(RIBY/QP2_TEST)